ksenanayaka/ksenanayaka/README.md

 <h3> 👨‍ About Me </h3>

-- 🏢 &nbsp; Co-Founder at Syeta Labs 💚
+- 🏢 &nbsp; Co-Founder at WaveZync 💙

 - 💻 &nbsp; Entrepreneur, Developer and Gamer

 - 🤔 &nbsp; Exploring new technologies and developing software solutions

-- 🎓 &nbsp; Studied Computer Engineering at University of Peradeniya
+- 🎓 &nbsp; Studied Computer Engineering at the University of Peradeniya

 - 🌱 &nbsp; Learning about Project Management, Software Architecture